niaBaldoni/Baldoni---Furniture-Store/README.md

 ## Installation

-You can execute the sql code contained in the .sql files to create your database.
+You can execute the SQL code contained in the .sql files to create your database.
 It's default name will be baldonifurniturestore.
 The fillDatabase.py file can be edited to your needs:
 ```
 db = mysql.connector.connect(